 “If you’ve heard this story before, don’t stop me, because I’d like to hear it again.”
 Groucho Marx

 Stories are a very powerful way to communicate and convey messages.
-With a story, you can cut though the need for excess verbiage in a presentation, and in one fell swoop, deliver a pithy or funny missive to a captive audience.
+With a story, you can cut through the need for excess verbiage in a presentation, and in one fell swoop, deliver a pithy or funny missive to a captive audience.
 All of us love to hear stories because we can take the moral of the story shared, make it our own, and retell it with added nuances or modified words.
 The best stories often linger in our minds and demand that we retell them; their message often incisive, strong, true.
 I find that good stories don’t get tired… We can read or hear them over and over again, and they hold our attention, convey their wisdom or humor as if for the first time…

 The Wise Woman’s Stone